 For the sake of clarity, here’s a look at some of the most significant regulations for operators in New Jersey:

 For many years, Atlantic City was the prime gambling destination on the East Coast.
 However, the rest of the state started loosening their attitudes towards regulated land-based gambling.
 This was especially happening because Atlantic City’s fortunes began to crumble.
-Additionally, increased competition from Connecticut, Delaware, Ohio, Pennsylvania, and New York added more weight to the situation.
+Additionally, increased competition from Connecticut, Delaware, Ohio, Pennsylvania, and New York added more weight.
 This resulted in the prolonged diminishing of the state’s gambling revenue.
 To further exacerbate the situation, Atlantic City continued to add more casinos and then the massive economic downturn of the mid-2000s.

-The bottom line is, online gambling in New Jersey has immensely helped the casino industry recover from the most trying period in the state’s gambling history.
+The bottom line is online gambling in New Jersey has immensely helped the casino industry recover from the most trying period in the state’s gambling history.

 It’s a whole new world in New Jersey online gambling.
 Most experts agree that the choice to control internet-based gambling legally wasn’t the final political decision concerning betting in the state.
 However, since New Jersey’s gambling industry is interconnected, any news relevant to land-based casinos matters to the online side to some degree.